-GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported consolidated statements of operations during the reporting period.
+GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported condensed consolidated statements of operations during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include estimated useful lives and potential impairment of property and equipment, estimates of impairment for goodwill and intangible assets, estimates of useful lives for intangible assets, estimates of loss for contingent liabilities, estimate of allowance for doubtful accounts, estimates of fair value and the probable achievement of share-based payments, estimates of returns and allowances, estimate of fair value of Profit Share Payments (as defined below), and valuation of deferred tax assets.
+Significant estimates include estimated useful lives and potential impairment of property and equipment, estimates of impairment for goodwill and intangible assets, estimates of useful lives for intangible assets, estimates of loss for contingent liabilities, estimate of allowance for doubtful accounts, estimates of fair value of and the probable achievement of performance conditions associated with share-based payment awards, estimates of returns and allowances, estimate of fair value of Profit Share Payments (as defined below), and valuation of deferred tax assets.